PrtkPokhrel/JavaProjects/readme.md

   -Determine the department(sales,development,accounting) if none leave blank  //done

-  -Generate a random string for password
+  -Generate a random string for password //done

-  -Have set method to change the password ,set the mailbox capacity, and define an alterative email address
+  -Have set method to change the password ,set the mailbox capacity, and define an alterative email address // ongoing

   -Have get method to display the name ,email, nd mailbox capacity